SovereignCloudStack/website/_i18n/en/_posts/blog/2022-09-28-gaia-x-hackathon-5.md

 ## Open questions

-We identified several challenges that are still open to discussion.
+We identified several challenges that are still subject to further discussion.

 * Jane Doe needs so sign in to have an entity on Keycloak Alpha and Keycloak Beta.
 How will permissions and privileges then be mapped by Keycloak Alpha and Beta without knowing anything about Jane Doe (besides her company)?
 * CSP have to setup own Keycloaks that have to accept everything from the third party Keycloak provider.
 Will this find acceptance?
 * We need to tackle how permissions for Jane Doe are maintained – especially across multiple CSP.

+### IAM Workshop for R4

+Since we're now starting into the R4 cycle and IAM and federation will be one of the items that will receive further shaping in R4 we will kick this off with a remote workshop on the overall IAM and federation subject on the 11th of october.

 ## Thank you!